wamta25/wamta25.github.io/cfp.md

 <div class="col-sm-12 col-xs-12 col-md-6 col-lg-6 col-xl-6 conference-text text-justify" markdown="1">

-Authors need to submit their work through [EasyChair](https://easychair.org/conferences/?conf=wamta24).
+Authors need to submit their work through [EasyChair](https://easychair.org/conferences/?conf=wamta2025).
 Submissions must be in [Springer LNCS format](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).

 **Abstracts**:

 Authors are invited to submit abstracts and indicate if they will submit a short or full paper.
-This is a two step process and authors will first submit the abstract (December 14th) and later submit the short or full paper (January 15th).
+This is a two step process and authors will first submit the abstract (October 4th) and later submit the short or full paper (January 17th).

 **Full Papers**:
 Authors are invited to submit original papers of between ten and twelve pages, including text, the references section, appendices, and figures.